 Our Open Meeting of 26 March 2008, in the Bixter Hall, will be the first public event of the group.

 We aim to be as democratic and inclusive as possible, the organisation belongs to its members.
-In order that members can see how we operate, and how they can play an active part in the group, we make our constitution available here for all members and other interested partiesto see. (download / print as PDF file, 23kb)
+In order that members can see how we operate, and how they can play an active part in the group, we make our constitution available here for all members to see. (download / print as PDF file, 23kb)

 On Tuesday evening February 26th 2008 an initial meeting was held of what is hoped to be a counterbalancing viewpoint with regard to renewable energy policy in the Shetland Isles.